Bologna Emilia Romagna, Italy Travel Guide

 Bologna has three distinct nicknames, each showing a facet of its identity.
 It is "La Dotta" (The Learned), "La Grassa" (The Fat), and "La Rossa" (The Red).

-These elements blend to create a city that feels both grand and intimate, a place where history, food, and daily life mix smoothly below a canopy of ancient arches.
+These elements blend to create a city that feels both grand and intimate, a place where history, food, plus the daily routine mix smoothly below a canopy of ancient arches.

 Refers to its ancient university, shaping the city's intellectual spirit and youthful energy.